-Class teachers formally meet (either virtually or in person) with parents/carers of all children during termly parent interviews to discuss their child's progress and the support that they are receiving.
-Children with an Education, Health and Care Plan will also receive additional, personalised targets set out in a 'My Support Plan'.
-These targets will be set and agreed and reviewed at these termly Teacher and Parent/Carer SEND meetings led by the class teacher.
+Class teachers formally meet with parents/carers of all children during termly parent interviews to discuss their child's progress and the support that they are receiving.
+During COVID these meetings will happen via phone or online calls or parents may request a written report.
+Children with SEND will also have personalised targets set out in a My Support Plan.
+These targets will be set and agreed and reviewed at these termly Teacher and Parent/carer SEND meetings led by the class teacher.
 Sometimes it is necessary to arrange extra TAF meetings (Team around the Family Meetings) to share targets and to discuss planned intervention.